 Need help finding a pset group?
 Think doing math is lonely?
 Come to Math Night!

-Starting this semester, Math Night will be held every Monday night in Leverett dining hall from 8 pm onwards.
+Continuing this semester, Math Night will be held every Monday night in Leverett dining hall from 8 pm onwards.
 You can find friends in your math class or other classes, work on your psets, or get help from your CAs, many of whom will be present.
 Extra special food will be served!

 See more info here.